piamanns/spellchecker/documentation/instructions_for_use.md

 The optional prioritisation of neighbouring key substitutions is chosen by entering "y".

-In addition to suggested correct spellings, the command also prints out some statistics on the time spent for searching and the size of the dictionary:
+In addition to suggested correct spellings, the command also prints out some statistics on the time used for searching and the size of the dictionary:

 ![Picture of the command line-interface after running a spellcheck using the baseline implementation.](./images/spellchecker_cli_baseline.png)